harshbhardwaj77/Zabbix/triggers.md

    last(/Linux by Zabbix agent/system.cpu.util,#2)>80  # CPU Trigger
    last(/Linux by Zabbix agent/vm.memory.utilization,#2)>90  # Memory Trigger
    ```
+✔ **Configure Alerts** under `Alerts → Actions` to send notifications for high resource usage.

 🚀 Now, Zabbix will **automatically alert you** when CPU or Memory usage is high for any VM without needing manual configuration! 🎉

+Let me know if you need further customizations! 😊